 "For a long time, the Bridgestone tyres, in extreme wet conditions, not in mixed asphalt conditions, have been very superior.
 Things change, right now we can't know if it's still the case".

-"It was bound to happen that the series with Ferrari would come to an end.
+"It was bound to happen that the streak with Ferrari would come to an end.
 I'm rather surprised at how long it lasted.
 I had never expected to win five world titles in a row.
 Right now, it is important to recover the performance of the past".